tux4kids/Tuxpaint-Android/README.md

 But when we try to start it again in the third time, it will succeed again.

-Solution: It seems that tuxpaint will not quit normally when it does quit operation.
+Solution: It seems that Tux Paint will not quit normally when it does quit operation.
-We can still find tuxpaint process there by following command:
+We can still find Tux Paint process there by following command:

 ```
 adb shell